-The Boxes of Curious Noticing: A TD Park People Grant Project
+The Boxes of Curious Noticing: A Vancouver TD Park People Grant Project

 October 15, 2020

-While the pandemic has brought out a number of challenges in our communities, it has also spurred innovation and creativity at a time when we need it most.
-Over the summer, the Vancouver Learnary Society created Boxes of Curious Noticing, a unique curated collection of games to play, books to read, questions to explore, and adventures to be had.
-Surya Govender, Co-Principal of the Learnary, shared that the Boxes were designed “to spark curiosity in a new way and engage with one another in a safe way.”
+While the pandemic has created numerous challenges in our communities, it has also spurred innovation and creativity at a time when we need it most.
+Over the summer, the Vancouver Learnary Society created Boxes of Curious Noticing, unique curated collections of games, books, questions, and adventures.
+Surya Govender, Co-Principal of the Learnary, said that the Boxes were designed “to spark curiosity in a new way.”
 The Boxes of Curious Noticing were supported through a TD Park People Grant.

-The Learnary seeks to entice people to learn about the world in a new way.
-In 2019, with funds from a TD Park People Grant, this creative community organization hosted Fixery with Frameworq, Singalong Sunday and Makedo in the park—all nature based art events taking place in their local green space, Clinton Park.
-This year, with the pandemic limiting physical contact, Surya reflected on what could be done to spark curiosity in one’s home, outside, and with one another while maintaining health and safety guidelines.
+The Learnary seeks to entice people to learn about their world in a new way.
+In 2019, with funds from a TD Park People Grant, this creative community organization hosted nature based art events in their local green space, Clinton Park.
+This year, with the pandemic limiting physical contact, Surya reflected on what could be done to spark curiosity while maintaining health and safety guidelines.
 Taking a walk through the Learnary’s shop, Surya found inspiration for the series of themes which led to the creation of the boxes.
 Through her networks, Surya found Mariska McLean, a carpentry apprentice, who built each custom wooden box by hand.

 The Boxes have been warmly received by the community.
-People of all ages, from young children to mature adults and everyone in between, have enjoyed the diverse activities and the opportunity to reconnect with nature as well as one another.
+People of all ages, have enjoyed the diverse activities and the opportunity to reconnect with nature as well as one another.